giriexplores/softsell/README.md

 - **Hero Section**

-  - Two-column layout with headline, subheading, CTA button and demo image
+  - Two-column layout with headline, subheading, CTA button and an image
-  - Solid light/dark-mode-aware background (no gradient)
+  - Solid light/dark-mode-aware background

 - **How It Works**